pubkey/rxdb/docs-src/replication.md

         } else {
             /**
              * When the client is offline and goes online again,
-             * it might have missed out events that happend on the server.
+             * it might have missed out events that happened on the server.
              * So we have to emit a RESYNC so that the replication goes
              * into 'Checkpoint iteration' mode until the client is in sync
              * and then it will go back into 'Event observation' mode again.